InteractiveAdvertisingBureau/USPrivacy/CCPA/OpenRTB Extension for USPrivacy.md

 ## Extension Object: us_privacy attribute

-Publish an OpenRTB Advisory defining a new attribute “us_privacy” within the BidRequest object, through which the Digital Property, or its ad technology vendor, may define the regulatory context governing personal data contained within the bid request and any subsequent related transactions.
-For OpenRTB v2.2+, the “us_privacy” attribute should be added into the “ext” object within the “Regs” object.
-For OpenRTB v2.0-2.1, the “us_privacy” attribute can be added into the “ext” object within the “User” object.
+The signals in a US Privacy string can be communicated in OpenRTB bid requests using “ext” objects.
+In versions 2.2 and newer, use the “ext” object nested within the “Regs” object.
+In versions 2.0-2.1, use the “ext” object nested within the “User” object.

 | Field | Scope | Type | Default | Description |